openlawteam/tribute-contracts/docs/adapters/Configuration.md

 The Configuration adapter manages storing and retrieving per-DAO settings required by shared adapters.

 Some adapters have configurable settings which must be stored for each DAO instance that uses the shared adapter.
-This adapter provides

 ## Workflows